SeldonIO/seldon-core/doc/source/reference/apis/v2-protocol.md

 As part of the Open Inference Protocol definition, you can find dedicated endpoints for:

+- Model controls: Call model inference, interact with your model, and load and unload models dynamically
 - Health: Assess liveness and readiness of your model.
-- Model controls: Interact with your model, load and unload models dynamically
 - Metadata: Query your model metadata (e.g. expected inputs, expected outputs, etc.).